amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 Modifications: Implementation of Hybrid Sampling Technique and ANN model building including custom dropout, batch normalization, and callback tuning.

 # Dataset
 The dataset used in this project is anonymized and was provided by an undisclosed institution for research purposes due to privacy and confidential issue.
+We sourced the dataset from a GitHub repository (https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models?tab=readme-ov-file) which references the original data hosted on Kaggle.
 It simulates transactional data related to credit card usage and fraud detection.

 Each row represents a single transaction and includes the following features: